home I index I latest I glossary I introductions I e-mail I about this site

 Read the captions by hovering over the images, and click on them to see them enlarged.

-St Margaret, Hopton
+St Margaret, Hopton-on-Sea

 'Old St Margaret'

 dangerous I am a big fan of those characterful old Victorian tortoise stoves which you still see in some medieval churches, especially rural ones where the thought police from the Health and Safety Executive haven't dared venture yet.
 However, they can occasionally cause problems, and this church is a good illustration of that, because an overheating stove and chimney caused the thatched roof to catch fire one day in 1865, and the building was completely gutted.
-This church was out in the fields in those days, and as so often in Norfolk, the opportunity was taken to rebuild closer to the centre of population.
-The new church of St Margaret is now in the High Street.

 the Hopton dead